cjekel/tindetheus/README.md

 # Using the validate function on a different dataset
 As of Version 0.4.0, tindetheus now includes a validate function.
 This validate functions applies your personally trained tinder model on an external set of images.
 If there is a face in the image, the model will predict whether you will like or dislike this face.
 The results are saved in validation.csv.

 First you'll need to get a validation data set.
 I've created a small subset of the [hot or not database](http://vision.cs.utexas.edu/projects/rationales/) for testing purposes.
-You can download the validation.zip [here](https://drive.google.com/file/d/13cNUzP_eXKsq8ABHwXHn4b9UgRbk-5oP/view?usp=sharing), and extract it to your tinder database directory.
+You can download the validation.zip [here](https://drive.google.com/file/d/13cNUzP_eXKsq8ABHwXHn4b9UgRbk-5oP/view?usp=sharing) which is a a subset of the female images in [2], and extract it to your tinder database directory.

 Then execute
 ```